NFF 2026 Fresco Welcome Haara 79

 Norway Fintech Festival Young: The Next Generation of Fintech

-The festival kicked off on Tuesday with Norway Fintech Festival YOUNG (NFF Young) - a free, half-day conference for students and young professionals.
-The programme covered the future of banking, fintech, AI, and user experience, with speakers such as Erik Bohne (Astar), Marius Hauken (Heder Bank), Jenny Huse (influencer), Andreas Talseth (Revolut), Kinga Uthaug (Bulder) and Petter Haga (speaker and entertainer).
-Companies set up stands to connect directly with students, and the room had the kind of energy you get when people are genuinely figuring out where they want to go, not just attending another career fair.
+From there, NFF Young took over - a free, half-day conference for students and young professionals.
+The program covered the future of banking, fintech, AI, and user experience, with speakers such as Erik Bohne (Astar), Marius Hauken (Heder Bank), Jenny Huse (influencer), Andreas Talseth (Revolut), Kinga Uthaug (Bulder), and Petter Haga (speaker, entrepreneur & entertainer).

 Petter Haga shares his journey from being a consultant in BCG to making hit songs on Spotify.